 is featured in the following itinerary:

-Hosted by expert wildlife photographer Nick Garbutt and award-winning sculptor Nick Mackman, this seven-night safari in Zambia’s South Luangwa promises to inspire a new appreciation of wildlife in you whilst developing your artistic skills in one of Africa’s finest wildlife locations, with a host of mammals and birds to admire.
+Hosted by award-winning sculptor Nick Mackman, this seven-night safari in Zambia’s South Luangwa National Park promises to inspire a new appreciation of wildlife in you whilst developing your artistic skills in one of Africa’s finest wildlife locations, with a host of mammals and birds to admire.

 When to go: Nov

 Price inc. flights: From £5,895 pp

 Comprising some 9,050 square kilometres of unspoilt African wilderness, South Luangwa is undoubtedly the jewel of Zambia’s national parks and a magnet to outstanding wildlife, particularly leopard.
 Its eastern boundary is the meandering Luangwa River whose regular changes in course leave scenic oxbow lagoons.